 Alan Reid, Worshipful Master

-On behalf of The Wheel of Fellowship Lodge I welcome you to our website and hope you find it of interest.
+On behalf of The Wheel of Fellowship Lodge I welcome you to our website.

 We are a young and progressive Lodge with just over thirty members, from all walks of life and a good mix of ages, who meet at the Maldon Masonic Centre.

-Our aim is to keep our members and visitors up to date with our Masonic and social activities.
+The aim of our website is to keep our members and visitors up to date with Masonic and social activities.
 We also hope that it will give non-members an opportunity to see what we are doing in the community, and provide them with further information should they wish to become a Freemason.
 If you are interested or would like some further information then please do click here.

 Wheel Of Fellowship Lodge members are encouraged to visit the Cube, an interactive social media website just for Essex Masons, and the "The Future Of Freemasonry".
 Both can be accessed via the Administration page.

 The Lodge has a wide and varied social calendar.
-Members can view the previous events and the many associated photos, via the Administration page.
-Our last social event,the Cockney Knees Up, was a resounding success where we sang our hearts out to the sounds of Cockney Pride.
+Members can view the previous events and the many associated photos on the events section, via the Administration page.

-And finally, as I mentioned earlier, please do get in touch with us on the contact page if you have any questions about our Lodge, are interested in joining us or have a question about Freemasonry in general.
+Finally, as I mentioned earlier, please use the contact page if you have any questions about our Lodge, are interested in becoming a Freemason or have a question about Freemasonry in general or alternatively, you can contact the Lodge Secretary, Bob Hendrie at email@example.com

 Sincerely and Fraternally